sledgehammer/facebook/Readme.md

 * Implement all documented facebook entities & connections.
 * Implement writing api as methods in the GraphObject.
 * Implement ActiveRecord methods. save(), delete()
-* Lazily fetch the result object when creating a post.
 * Give hint for connection/relation permissions.